andrewcooke/choochoo/docs/impulse.md

 ### Fatigue

 You may have noticed a problem with our theory so far: it predicts that the person who trains most is the fittest.
 With no limit.
-But we know that's not true.
+We know that's not true.
 People can over-train.
 People can injure themselves if they push too hard.

 How do we include this?
 We need to measure *Fatigue*.